 No matter your reason for visiting these tropical shores, welcome.
 And if you find your time with us too short to experience all that Kaua‘i has to offer, don’t despair; we’re sure Kaua‘i’s “magic” will be calling you back soon, and we’ll be eagerly waiting with even more 101 Things to Do.

 Photo: Hawaii Tourism Authority (HTA) / Tor Johnson

 View our top picks below or see all 101 Things To Do on Kaua‘i!

-The majestic Napali Coast on Kaua’i’s northwest shore is one of the most spectacular wilderness areas in the Pacific.
-This 6,175-acre state park is inaccessible to vehicles, only allowing foot traffic.
-From the ocean, though, there are a number of options to take in the famous scenery.
-These options include booking a snorkel cruise, taking… Continue »
+The majestic Na Pali Coast on Kaua’i’s northwest shore is one of the most spectacular wilderness areas in the Pacific.
+This 6,175-acre state park is open only to foot traffic, but there’s a way to sidestep this restriction—head to the ocean.
+A number of outlets can provide access to the famous scenery via the water,… Continue »

-A shopping spree on Kaua’i mimics the island experience to a tee—you can’t possibly know what to expect, and you have to go looking to find the treasures hidden along the way.
-There are shopping malls—none of them guilty of sprawl—big-box discount stores, and Macy’s, the island’s only nationwide department store.
-Beyond that, there is… Continue »
+A shopping spree on Kaua’i mimics the island experience to a T—you can’t possibly know what to expect, and you have to keep a keen eye peeled for treasures hidden along the way.
+There are shopping malls—none of them guilty of a sprawl—along with big-box discount stores and Macy’s, the island’s only nationwide department store….
+Continue »

 The view from the Cessna 182 is all gorgeous coastline, shimmering canyons and beckoning blue sea.
 On any other day, it would be a relaxing ride, but today, your heart is pumping, your hands sweating, and you can practically smell the adrenaline.
 That’s normal.
 You’re about to jump out of an airplane.
 From the minute… Continue »